The-DataMaven/Mobile-Sales-Analysis/README.md

 ![Mobile-Sales-Analysis](images/Gender.JPG) ![Mobile-Sales-Analysis](images/preference.JPG)

-### 🌍Regional Performance: Cities Driving Mobile Sales
+### Regional Performance: Cities Driving Mobile Sales
 - **Bursa**, Turkey led all cities with **1,799 units sold** — the top-performing city in 2024.
 - **Turkish cities dominated** the leaderboard with **6 of the top 10 spots**, including:
    - Antalya – 1,376 units